 Cataracts generally affect older people, and community optometrists report that they are increasingly seeing their patients develop dense, more difficult to treat cataracts as a result of the long waits.
 These complications are severely limiting people’s vision, having a knock on impact on their ability to enjoy life, and potentially leading them to need more critical treatment.

-Mary Patterson, a Specialist Refractive Optometrist who works in an Optical Express clinic in Belfast says:
+Mary Patterson, an Optometrist who works in an Optical Express clinic in Belfast says:

 “The number of people awaiting cataract surgery in Northern Ireland has reached an unprecedented level.
 It is not uncommon to expect to wait up to four years from referral to surgery.
 We are seeing an increase in patients who have been waiting for so long they now have dense, debilitating cataracts.

 “Dense cataracts can greatly affect a patient’s vision.
 Often these patients are vulnerable and are suffering from a loss of independence which can then mean they have to rely on family and friends for help with routine tasks.

 “Cataract waiting times have really suffered since the COVID-19 pandemic began and unfortunately there is no predicting when this will improve.
 Waiting times for cataract surgery in NI can be up to four years and whilst the HSC and NHS offers excellent treatment, this lengthy waiting time can be unacceptable for many patients.